SiliconLabs/pybgapi-examples/README.md

 To create a custom Bluetooth application, follow these steps:
 - Import the [util.py](common/util.py) module.
+- Get a connector instance using the `get_connector` function.
 - Create your own application class inherited from the `BluetoothApp` class.
 - Override its `event_handler` method.
 - Instantiate your application class.